2i2c-org/infrastructure/docs/topic/billing/tools.md

 example, if a node is tagged with a particular tag, the following separate things will be associated with the tag:

-1. The amount of memory allocated to that node
+1. The node's memory
-2. The amount of CPU allocated to the node
+2. The node's CPU
-3. (If tagged correctly) The base disk allocated to that node
+3. (If tagged correctly) The node's boot disk
 4. Any network costs accrued by actions of processes on that node (subject to some complexity)